poems4u/poems4u/content/poems/posts/fluxom.md

 for the and not for me:

 He locked up all the doors and tore <br>
-out his eys and tongue.
+out his eyes and tongue.

 Stick fire up on in his nose <br>
 and made sure to blow out his hears